EnixCoda/PS5-Streamer/readme.md

 It has 2 services:
 - dnsmasq

+    Based on [jpillora/dnsmasq](https://github.com/jpillora/docker-dnsmasq), I updated default configuration to use `114.114.114.114` as the default DNS and added rules for redirecting PS5 streaming data to nginx-rtmp service.

 - nginx-rtmp

-### dnsmasq
-Based on [jpillora/dnsmasq](https://github.com/jpillora/docker-dnsmasq), I updated default configuration to use `114.114.114.114` as the default DNS and added rules for redirecting PS5 streaming data to nginx-rtmp service.

-### nginx-rtmp
     This is used to receive rtmp video stream from PS5 and output to rtmp clients.

 ## Usage
-[Checkout Wiki](https://github.com/EnixCoda/PS5-Streamer/wiki/%E4%BD%BF%E7%94%A8%E6%95%99%E7%A8%8B) (it is in Chinese!)
+[Checkout Wiki / 使用教程](https://github.com/EnixCoda/PS5-Streamer/wiki/%E4%BD%BF%E7%94%A8%E6%95%99%E7%A8%8B) (it is in Chinese!)

 ## License
 MIT